iscc/iscc-specs/docs/specification.md

 ## About this Document

 This document is the **first draft** of the open and vendor neutral ISCC 1.0 specification and describes the technical procedures to create and manage ISCC identifiers.
-It is produced by the [Content Blockchain Project](https://content-blockchain.org) and it should be regarded as the definitive guide to the ISCC standard.
+It is produced by the [Content Blockchain Project](https://content-blockchain.org) and it should be regarded as the definitive guide to the ISCC standard for technical implementors.
 The content is determined by its authors in an open consensus process.
 All participants of the wider media ecosystem are invited to contribute.

 ## Basic structure of an ISCC